News

 It was a laughter filled and insightful workshop when Paul Read, one of the country's foremost Tai Chi teachers, distinguished author, and founder of one of the world's best known on-line Tai Chi schools, came to visit.
 At the long ago sold out get together, those lucky enough to be there were treated to Paul opening everyone's eyes (sometimes by closing them!) to what Tai Chi is and how it can be practised and taught.
 What a great day.

-Another Tai Chi Instructor!
+Another Tai Chi Instructor

 Michelle Baker's Badsey Tai Chi welcomed another Instructor when Charlie Prior, who also trains at Louise Morey's Peopleton Tai Chi, was awarded his Instructor certificate after many years of training.
 Here he is with some of his Badsey colleagues celebrating his appointment as our 8th currently active Tai Chi Instructor.
 Well done Charlie!